genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/00_data-model-overview.md

 [Event handlers](/creating-applications/defining-your-application/business-logic/event-handlers/) enable you to configure events that react to change and trigger further action.

-[State machines](/creating-applications/defining-your-application/business-logic/state-machines/define/) are particular types of event handler designed to handle the transition of an item from one state to another.
+[State machines](/creating-applications/defining-your-application/business-logic/state-machines/define/) are particular types of Event Handler designed to handle the transition of an item from one state to another.

 [Consolidators](/creating-applications/defining-your-application/business-logic/consolidators/consolidators/) enable you to aggregate data and perform calculations on items of data within the database.